martdegraaf/martdegraaf.github.io/src/blog/content/posts/application-gateway-ipv6/index.md

 2. External endpoints
 3. Nested endpoints

-I first tried to use nested endpoints, but that did not work with the health probes.
-Therefore we used external endpoints pointing to the FQDN of the nested traffic manager profiles.
-I could make 3 traffic managers per application.
-We actually thought that was a good idea, until we hit the limit of Traffic Manager profiles per subscription (200).
+I initially attempted to use nested endpoints, but they were incompatible with the health probes.
+This could be fixed by creating a nested traffic manager profile for each application instead of per Application Gateway.
+This approach allowed us to create three Traffic Manager profiles per application, which seemed like a good solution until we encountered the subscription limit of 200 Traffic Manager profiles.

+As a result, we switched to using external endpoints that pointed to the FQDNs of the nested Traffic Manager profiles.
+This allowed us to stay within the subscription limits while still achieving the desired failover behavior.

 // TODO CONCLUSIE EXTERNAL